Safety – Good to Know

 Staying warm

 Regardless of the weather, it is always important to dress appropriately.
-Travellers must carry with them several layers of clothing and ensure that they have warm, windproof and waterproof clothing as well as sturdy shoes.
+Travellers should always have with them several layers of clothing and ensure that they have warm, windproof and waterproof clothing as well as sturdy shoes.

 Tourists often underestimate the combined effect of wind, rain and cold temperatures.
 Check out the instructions for appropriate clothing on safetravel.is.